Parsa2820/os-homeworks/HW0/README.md

 I execute GDB commands as instructioned in the doc.
 The commands and outputs are in [gdb.txt](./gdb.txt) file.

 ### Compiling, Assembling, and Linking
+For this part, I followed the given instructions.
+The commands and outputs are in [call.txt](./call.txt) file.